RetroReversing/retroReversing/categories/consoles/ps1.md

 What would the Sony Playstation be without its excellent line-up of games?
 It was the games that attracted many people away from the Nintendo 64 and Sega Saturn and on to their very first Sony console.

 ## Playstation 1 Games with Debug Symbols
 An excellent way to start reverse engineering is to find games where the developers accidentally left the `Debug symbols` in the retail release of the game.
-While this is not very common it has happened for a few games released for the Playstation One and gives you access to all the original functiontion and variables names that were used in the retail source code.
+While this is not very common it has happened for a few games released for the Playstation One and gives you access to all the original function and variables names that were used in the retail source code.

 {% include link-to-other-post.html post="/ps1-debug-symbols" description="For a list of PS1 games that have debug symbols available check out this post." %}